 Sixty minutes after takeoff, the beverage and dinner service commenced.

 The sesame dressing was a nice complement for the duck breast.

-After dinner there was plenty of time to watch a video, read or just relax in the quiet and comfort of the 747-400 upper deck.
+After dinner there was plenty of time to watch a video, read, work or just relax in the quiet and comfort of the 747-400 upper deck.

 I slept for a few hours in the Delta pjs and super comfortable Westin bedding.

 The bedding and pjs were great.
 However to have a truly comfortable sleep, Delta should provide a mattress.